departmentfortransport/street-manager-docs/docs/_articles/disruptions-to-service-availability.md

 **Sandbox environment**

-* 03/06/2020 10:48 to 11:08: Sandbox environment intermittently unavailable for 20 mins due to planned release.
+* 03/06/2020 10:48 to 11:08: Sandbox environment partially unavailable for 20 mins due to planned release.

 ## May 2020